anlutfi/anlutfi.github.io/collections/_education/info.markdown

 ---

 <p class="text">
 I am a generalist programmer with broad interests and a special passion for visual art and entertainment.
 I am currently working with Computer Vision and Machine/Deep Learning.
-My current goal is to stay in this area, in a role where I am needed to do a lot of learning and research.
+My goal is to stay in this area, in a role where I am needed to do a lot of learning and research.
 <br>
 I have experience in multiple fields, ranging from state budget to Computer Vision art installations.
 I love the enormous variety of problems that can be solved with Computer Science and relish new challenges and learning things from scratch.
 </p>